-- Health conditions.
-Health conditions that put you at increased risk of seborrheic dermatitis include congestive heart failure, Parkinson's disease and HIV/AIDS.
+- Other health conditions.
+Health conditions that put you at increased risk of seborrheic dermatitis include Parkinson's disease, immunodeficiency and HIV/AIDS.

 - Take shorter baths and showers.
-Limit your baths and showers to 5 to 10 minutes.
-Use warm, rather than hot, water.
+Limit your bath or shower to about 10 minutes.
+Use lukewarm, not hot, water.
 Bath oil also may be helpful.

-- Dry yourself gently.
-After bathing, gently pat your skin dry with a soft towel.
+- Pat dry.
+After bathing, gently pat the skin with a soft towel.
+Avoid aggressive rubbing.